Thoregon/Thoregon/doc/vanillaT.md

 to thoregon to become available and active.
 A hot reload (deploy) for testing is avialable.
 This does not apply to the global universe, only on test thoregons.

+The Universe, Galaxies, Components, BoundedContexts, Schemas and Documents enables a generic navigation like Hypermedia (HATEOS)

 ### Universe

 In the universe is the place where all thoregon peers reside.
 It is public accessible for everyone.